NYCDOB/DOB_Dashboards/test.md

 ## DOB Building Profiles

-The DOB Building Profiles application provides users with a near real-time view into construction and building code enforcement activities from both a citywide and a building-level perspective.
+The New York City Department of Buildings (DOB) Building Profiles application provides near real-time insight into construction and building code enforcement activities from both a citywide and a building-level perspective.
 The total number of construction permits issued, complaints generated, inspections conducted, violations issued, and construction-related accidents is aggregated at the building-level on a rolling 12-month period.
 This information gives the user a view into construction industry and DOB compliance activities throughout the five boroughs.

 ![Alt Text](https://github.com/NYCDOB/DOB_Dashboards/blob/Dev_2016/profiles_screen.PNG)